Research

 Nitrogenase:

 As the only known metalloenzyme capable of reducing kinetically inert dinitrogen (to produce ammonia), nitrogenase is of significant research interest.
 First, understanding how nitrogenase transfers electrons and hydrolyzes ATP to reduce dinitrogen (in aqueous solution) could assist the design of bio-inspired catalysts for ammonia production.
 The decoupling of nitrogenase from its necessity to hydrolyze ATP represents an additional valuable target.
 In 2016, it was shown that an electrode could be used to bypass the electron-supplying, ATP-hydrolyzing Fe protein of nitrogenase and supply electrons to the catalytic MoFe protein for substrate reduction.
 To this end, one of the aims of our research group is it develop advanced nitrogenase-electrode interfaces to study this enzyme's mechanism, ultimately progressing towards the deployment of nitrogenase in new biotechnologies for ammonia production.
-Take a look at this review of our work.
+Take a look at this review of our earlier work.

 Figure (top right).
 Representation of the nitrogenase complex.
 Each active dimer of the tetrameric catalytic MoFe protein contains an iron-molybdenum cofactor (FeMo-co, [7Fe-9S-C-Mo-homocitrate]) where dinitrogen and protons are reduced to two equivalents of ammonia and one equivalent of molecular hydrogen.
 A [8Fe-7S] P cluster within the MoFe protein is involved in transferring electrons from the reducing Fe protein, which contains a [4Fe-4S] cluster and two MgATP-hydrolyzing sites.
 (Bottom right).
 Structures of nitrogenase's cofactors, where the position colored in cyan can be a Mo, V, or Fe metal.
 Fe = rust, S = yellow, C = beige, Mo/V/Fe = cyan, O = red.